secureCodeBox/documentation/blog/2021-06-07-why-securecodebox-version-2.md

 ### Loosely Coupling

-We don't wanted tight coupling between the *secureCodeBox* components, so we may easily swap one of them without touching everything else.
-With the approach of putting every scanner in its own container we did the first step.
+We didn't want tight coupling between the *secureCodeBox* components, so we may easily swap one of them without touching everything else.
+With the approach of putting every scanner in its own container, we did the first step.
 The second step was a REST API for the communication between *engine* and the *scanners*.
-So we ended in a so called [micro services architecture ](https://en.wikipedia.org/wiki/Microservices)   where each *scanner* and the *engine* are services.
+So we ended in a so-called [microservices architecture ](https://en.wikipedia.org/wiki/Microservices)   where each *scanner* and the *engine* are services.

 At this point we had to choose between two approaches for integrating the *scanners* with the *engine*: